LAST UPDATED: 3 December 2020

-Their unnatural weight also causes problems at the slaughterhouse, where turkeys can be shackled and suspended by their feet upside down for 3 or more minutes before being killed.
+Their unnatural weight also causes problems at the slaughterhouse, where turkeys can be shackled and suspended by their feet upside down for up to 3 minutes before being killed.
 The pressure puts intense strain on their hips and legs, which can fracture or even break.

 Chickens, hens, ducks and turkeys — these are the birds that we are most familiar with.
 Yet other birds are farmed in Australia too, including geese, guinea fowl, ostriches, partridge, pheasants and even our national emblem, the emu.

 There may be fewer of these birds than chickens, but that does not mean the suffering they experience is any less.
 In fact, the peer-reviewed and independent Farmed Bird Welfare Science Review, commissioned by the Victorian Government, describes scientific findings that show that housing and husbandry practices permitted by current laws for poultry cause great suffering.